tristinxie/wi21-cse110-lab3/.github/ISSUE_TEMPLATE/css-fixes.md

 ---
-name: CSS Fixes
+name: CSS New Feature
 about: Changes that need to be made on the website's CSS
-title: "[FIX] Styling changes"
+title: "[ADD] Styling changes"
 labels: css
 assignees: tristinxie